Healthy and Sustainable Agricultural Communities?

 When, where and how?

 HMF702, Healthy and Sustainable Agricultural Communities was developed to highlight the social, environmental and health promotion and policy determinants underlying these issues and provide you with the tools to make a difference.
 HMF702 is the second unit to be offered by the partnership between the School of Medicine at Deakin University and the National Centre for Farmer Health in Hamilton, Western Victoria.
 It is a 12-week online unit requiring 2-3 hours of study per week.
 It is worth 1 credit point towards a postgraduate qualification and can also be completed as a stand-alone professional development course.
-HMF702 will run during Trimester 2 at Deakin – from July 11th to October 7th, 2016.
+HMF702 is taught online during Trimester 2 via Deakin University Cloud Campus – July to October.
 During this time you will have access to weekly online lectures from a variety of rural experts and will spend time learning in a group setting through online discussion and activities.
 Successful completion will require weekly participation in online discussions and activities (20% of final mark), completion of two online tests (40%) and a written assignment (40%).

 - Social determinants of rural health